Thursday, March 26, 2026

 Before you start on your genealogical adventure, there are a few things you need to know.
 Never assume anything because surprises will be around every corner.
 If you ever need help on anything, never be afraid to ask because by and large the genealogy community is full of helpful people.
 And the most important thing you need to remember is that you should never, ever put an ancestor of yours on a pedestal.
 If you do, you're only setting yourself up for disappointment down the road.
 If you know the expression "Never meet your heroes", this week's blog probably falls under the same category.

 Now, I've already discussed an ancestor of mine who turned out to not be someone I wanted to meet.
 Wilfred Felker, my second great-grandfather, was a man who clearly had a few demons running around in his head.
 Thankfully, that cycle of violence was broken and his son Austin went on to have a great life with a great family.
-It's just a shame that I can't ask my great-aunt about him, there have been some on the Italian side of the tree who also turned out to not be what I expected.
+It's just a shame that I can't ask my great-aunt about him.
+There have been some on the Italian side of the tree who also turned out to not be what I expected.

 When I was growing up, I learned a great deal about my great-grandfather Vincenzo Ferraiolo.
 He was born in the Calabrian town of San Pietro a Maida and was the first in his family to settle in Haverhill, Massachusetts.